- Chart

 Core Business Areas

-- Defense Solutions: Provides a broad range of mission-critical solutions and services to the U.S. Department of Defense and other defense and intelligence agencies, including command and control, intelligence analysis, electronic warfare, and secure communication systems.
+- Defense Solutions: Provides a broad range of mission-critical solutions and services to the U.S. Department of Defense and other defense agencies, encompassing command and control, intelligence, surveillance, reconnaissance, simulation and training, and logistics support.

 Leadership and Structure